 As a next step, TRANSGOV explains the observed nature and extent of country engagement in UNFCCC climate transparency arrangements.
 Why do countries engage (or not) in climate transparency arrangements?
 What are the rationales for engaging in multilateral transparency arrangements?
 How can we explain observed patterns of engagement?

-Transparency, trust and ambition
+Transparency, accountability and ambition

 Capacity building for transparency

 Within the the UNFCCC, extensive human and financial resources are now being devoted to building the capacities of developing countries (including least developed countries and small-island developing states) to participate in enhanced climate transparency arrangements.
 What are the political effects of this extensive push for capacity building?
 How is capacity building of developing countries to generate more climate transparency linked to enhancing ambitious and fair collective climate action?

 TRANSGOV addresses these questions through a systematic analysis of the nature, extent and effects of capacity-building initiatives under the UNFCCC, both in a multilateral context and in particular national contexts.